If you’ve been paying attention, you might have noticed that sometimes, people use Twitter for not-so-nice reasons.

 In the past, some tools have given users the option of performing a single type of action, like retweeting or following, from multiple accounts.

-As per their TOS changes: “Do not (and do not allow your users to) simultaneously perform actions such as Likes, Retweets, or follows from multiple accounts.”
+As per their TOS Twitter “Do not (and do not allow users to) simultaneously perform actions such as likes, retweets, or follows from multiple accounts.”

 These aren’t things that the average marketer or entrepreneur are probably doing, but Twitter wants to keep it under control.

-If you’re using a tool that allows you to do things like select multiple Twitter accounts you manage and perform the same action from all of those accounts at once, that ability will soon be in violation of Twitter’s TOS – so be careful!
+So stay away from tools that allow you to do things like select multiple Twitter accounts you manage and perform the same action from all of those accounts at once.
+Behavior like this is in violation of Twitter’s TOS!

-But that won’t be the case for long.
+But that has not been the case for several years now.

 So, what do Twitter’s policies have to say about recycling your content these days?

 Here’s one behavior that may get you flagged for spamming, from the Twitter rules:

 “If you post duplicative or substantially similar content, replies, or mentions over multiple accounts or multiple duplicate updates on one account, or create duplicate or substantially similar accounts.”